 Entrants must be fully paid-up members of Winchester Photographic Society and will be expected to support the operation of the exhibition by volunteering in some capacity.

-The exhibition will be held in the excellent City Space gallery at Winchester Discovery Centre, operated by Hampshire Cultural Trust which provides staffing and technical support.
+The exhibition will be held in a gallery at Winchester Discovery Centre, operated by Hampshire Cultural Trust which provides staffing and technical support.